HumamShwaikh/espIoT/README.md

 # Data from Home

-Mesh network of IoT devices to sense and report environmental data.
-Made using ESP8266, ESP32, PainlessMesh, and various sensors to measure temperature, humidity, ambient noise, vibration, and whatever else you want.
+This is the codebase for a mesh network of IoT devices used to sense and report environmental data, made with ESP8266 and ESP32 microcontrollers, the PainlessMesh library, and various sensors to measure temperature, humidity, ambient noise, vibration, and whatever other data you want.

+The nodes in the network are made up of these devices:

 * **Edge node** - ESP32/ESP8266 coupled with a Raspberry Pi
 * **Other nodes** - ESP32/ESP8266 standalone.